-Click or tap here to enter text. provides multiple levels of support, including general counseling, trauma response, and division crisis team support.
-At each level of response, training has been provided to implement appropriate support strategies including:
+[School Division] provides multiple levels of support, including general counseling, trauma response, and division crisis team support.
+At each level of response, training has been provided to implement appropriate support strategies, including:

-- General counseling to students and staff in a group or individual setting - Trauma Informed Care counseling strategies - Psychological First Aid - Referrals to outside services for students and family members - Support for division staff members - Coordination with internal and external groups to provide individualized support for all students and staff - Supporting students experiencing homelessness or Virginia Department of Social Services (DSS) placement - Implementation of standardized protocols to ensure consistency and continuity of services across Click or tap here to enter text. - Giving consideration to future planning of memorials, event anniversaries, etc.
+- General counseling to students and staff in a group or individual setting - Trauma-informed care counseling strategies - Psychological First Aid - Referrals to outside services for students and family members - Support for division staff members - Coordinating with internal and external groups to provide individualized support for all students and staff - Supporting students experiencing homelessness or Virginia Department of Social Services (DSS) placement - Implementing standardized protocols to ensure consistency and continuity of services across [School Division] - Giving consideration to future planning of memorials, event anniversaries, etc.